Skip to content

 • Boulder, Littleton, and foothill communities: wildfire-zone overlay plus higher-end housing.
 Common job: Class 4 plus Class A fire-rated assembly with vent screening.

-If your house is in any of those zones, start the 60-second match here.
+If your house is in any of those zones, talk to a roofer here.

-How we match Denver homeowners
+How we connect Denver homeowners

-Network contractors in the Denver metro carry one-million-dollar-or-higher general liability coverage, current workers' comp, demonstrated National Roofing Contractors Association (NRCA) or Colorado Roofing Association (CRA) credentialing or equivalent verification, and a 4.0+ aggregated review-score floor.
+Network contractors in the Denver metro carry one-million-dollar-or-higher general liability coverage, current workers' comp, demonstrated National Roofing Contractors Association (NRCA) or Colorado Roofing Association (CRA) credentialing or equivalent, and a 4.0+ aggregated review-score floor.
 For carrier-coordinated hail work we prefer Haag-certified inspectors.
 Colorado hail claims are negotiated, not just submitted, and the Haag certification carries weight in appraisal proceedings if a claim escalates.

 To pick the right next step: